Quick Start Guide

 # These sources use YAML configuration (no coding required)

-./capcat fetch iq,euronews,straitstimes --count 5
+capcat fetch iq,bbc,guardian --count 5

 2. Custom Sources (Complex)